spadhi1995/tekdi.net/src/pages/industries/index.md

 image: /img/industries/education.jpg
 bgimage: /img/digital-evolution/digital-evolution1.jpg
 heading: Education
 subheading: Learning and education impacts individuals, organisations, the nation and the world as a whole.
-Technology is increasing ease of access and effectiveness of learning globally leading to increase in effectiveness and fuelling the knowledge economy.
+Technology is increasing ease of access and effectiveness of learning globally leading to increase in effectiveness and fuelling the knowledge economy..
+testCaseTag: education
 ---

 Learning and education impacts individuals, organisations, the nation and the world as a whole.
 Technology is increasing ease of access and effectiveness of learning globally leading to increase in effectiveness and fuelling the knowledge economy.